meiyi1986/vuw-ecco/content/authors/amer-saeed/_index.md

   - Grad Students
 ---

-Meng (Nora) Xu is supervised by A/Prof. Yi Mei (Primary supervisor), Prof. Mengjie Zhang and Dr. Fangfang Zhang.
+Amer Saeed is supervised by A/Prof. Aaron Chen (Primary supervisor), A/Prof. Hui Ma and Dr. Qiang Fu (RMIT University, Australia).